IDE21/AdvanceML/README.md

    ```bash
    jupyter notebook
    ```
-4. Load the `AdvanceML.ipynb` notebook and execute the cells.
+4. Load the `Parkinson's_Disease.ipynb` notebook and execute the cells.

 ---